rkalvait/SequentialBLR/README.md

 #SequentialBLR
+##Overview
 This repository hosts files for running the sequential BLR algorithm on the raspberry pi.

+##Installation, Configuration and Usage
+###Installation
+There are a number of required packages that must be installed for proper use, including numpy, scipy, and others.
+To install these packages, simply run the following command:
+`make install_all`

 ###Configuration
-In order to run succesfully, the following files must be configured properly:
+The following files must be modified with the type of sensors being used:

 * config/config.json
 * config/sensors.json

-Samples and examples of these configuration files can be found in the config directory.

-#####IMPORTANT
+These files contain information on the location of the z-way server and power database on the network.
+Samples are provided in the config folder.

-The device\_name of each device in sensors.json must be _unique_
+#####IMPORTANT: The device\_name of each device in sensors.json must be _unique_

-###Execution
+###Usage
 Once the configuration files have been setup, the program can be run with verbosity using the following commands:

-`python pi_seq_BLR.py`
+`python pi_seq_BLR_AVG.py`

 or

+`./pi_seq_BLR_AVG.py`

 by editing the shebang command on line 1 of the pi\_seq\_BLR.py file and changing `#!/usr/bin/python -O` to `#!/usr/bin/python`

-_note the -O here means NO DEBUG_
+_note that -O here indicates NO DEBUG_

-The program can be run in silent mode (only logging) using the following
+The program can be run in silent mode (only logging) using the following command:
-command:

-`python -O pi_seq_BLR.py`
+`python -O pi_seq_BLR_AVG.py`

 or

-`./pi_seq_BLR.py`
+`./pi_seq_BLR_AVG.py`

 ###TODO